abhishekrajsingh25/BG_Removal/README.md

 - The frontend can be deployed using Vercel.
 - The backend can be deployed using Vercel.
-- The admin can be deployed using Vercel.
 - MongoDB can be hosted on MongoDB Atlas.

 ## Contributing